 3D printed prosthetics

-Using a 3D modelling program in a computer-aided design or CAD file the prosthetic can be built virtually, before being uploaded to the 3D printer where it is built layer by layer until the finished product is ready to take and use.
+Using a 3D modelling program and computer-aided design (CAD) the prosthetic can be built virtually, before being 3D printed printer where it is built layer by layer until the finished product is ready to use.

 Before 3D printing producing prosthetics was expensive, complicated and time-consuming.
 3D printers can ensure that a prosthetic limb is ready within a day rather than the weeks, or sometimes even months, that it took before.
 They also come at a fraction of the cost of other prosthetics, costing just few hundred pounds or dollars compared to thousands.
 They can be modified to suit individual requirements and can be redesigned and reprinted time and time again for younger patients who are still growing.

 3D printing is also opening up who can produce prosthetics – a group of volunteers, known as e-NABLE, recently created 3D printed prosthetic hand which cost just $50.
 The group are now looking to develop open-source design files for printing, making it even easier for people to create prosthetics in their own homes.

 What could 3D printing mean in future?
 Find out with Bioprinting: 3D Printing Body Parts.

 Livi is a medication appliance which dispenses medication to patients in their own homes.

 It uses a cloud-based application which allows scheduling and monitoring of medication.
 The device remembers the user’s medication history and adherence data which can then be shared with physicians and carers.